matthew-brett/scriptrunner/doc/index.rst

-.. scriptrunner documentation master file, created by sphinx-quickstart on Fri Feb  2 23:37:45 2018.
+.. scripttester documentation master file, created by sphinx-quickstart on Fri Feb  2 23:37:45 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to scriptrunner's documentation!
+Welcome to scripttester's documentation!
 ========================================

 .. toctree::